Related Content

 Justin Thomas vs. Shane Lowry: A great matchup of major champions.
 I’ll say J.T. clips him with some ridiculous putt that he ekes in to win one of their two holes.

-Billy Horschel vs. Wyndham Clark: I love Horschel.
+Billy Horschel vs. Min Woo Lee: I love Horschel.
 I think he’s been perfect for this league and perhaps its best spokesperson.
-But Clark’s dominance will be too much to overcome.
+But I think Lee does his Dr. Chipinski routine at some point and beats him.

 Patrick Cantlay vs. Ludig Åberg: Here’s an interesting stat – Cantlay has won just 10 points in 41 holes. Åberg (15 points in 30 holes) has been awesome all year, and I think he will take down Cantlay to send TBGC to the championship against NYGC.